 Let the Children Come

-How did you get to church this morning?
-I imagine that most of you came with your parents.
+I imagine most of you came with your parents.
 Perhaps others came with grandparents.
-Some children may have come with aunts, uncles, cousins, or an older brother or sister.
-Maybe some of you had a Sunday School teacher or a friend who brought you to church.
-One thing I am pretty sure of -- unless you live close enough to walk to church, someone had to bring you here.
-I don't think any of you are old enough drive your own car are you?
+Some children may have come with aunts, cousins, or an older brother.
+Maybe a Sunday school teacher or friend brought you to church.
+One thing I’m pretty sure of is that unless you live close enough to walk to church, someone had to bring you here.
+I don't think any of you are old enough to drive your own car, are you?
+(Pause.)
 I didn't think so!

 Jesus was very upset.
 "Let the children come to me, and do not stop them," Jesus said.
-"The kingdom of heaven belongs to such as these little ones."
-Then Jesus took the children in his arms and blessed them.
+"The kingdom of heaven belongs to these little ones."
+Then Jesus took the children in His arms and blessed them (Mark 10:2-16).